netxms/netxms-doc/admin/jvm-monitoring.rst

 Configuration example
 ---------------------

-In example are defined 2 JMS connections: *name* and *serverName2*.
+In this example there are 2 JMS connections defined: *name* and *serverName2*.

 .. code-block:: ini